flipacholas/Architecture-of-consoles/articles/playstation-portable.md

 {{< /centered_container >}}

 The PSP comes with two memory blocks accessible from the CPU:
-- **16 KB of SRAM**: This is what we historically called **Scratchpad** on [previous articles]({{< ref "playstation#cpu" >}}).
+- **16 KB of SRAM**: this is what we called **scratchpad** in [previous articles]({{< ref "playstation#cpu" >}}).
 It's small but very fast RAM.
 It's up to developers to make proper use of it, although unofficial documents already called it 'useless'.
-- **32 MB of DDR SDRAM**: It's huge and many other components will make use of it, but since it's not that close to the CPU, its access rate is slower.
-We'll refer to it as 'Main memory' across the article.
+- **32 MB of DDR SDRAM**: it's huge and many other components will make use of it, but since it's not that close to the CPU, its access rate is slower.
+We'll refer to it as 'main memory' across the article.
-  - The 'DDR' initials mean 'Double Data Rate', which denotes an evolution from the traditional 'SDRAM' featuring a faster transfer protocol.
+  - The 'DDR' initials mean 'Double Data Rate', which denotes an evolution from the traditional 'SDRAM', featuring a faster transfer protocol.
 The [original Xbox]({{< ref "xbox#memory-layout" >}}) used the same type.

 #### Bus design